 Keyboard and mouse:

 - You should have an external keyboard and mouse and they should be positioned below elbow level.
 If your desk is too high you can either raise your chair and use a footrest or install a keyboard tray.
 See below for resources to assist with you setting up your keyboard and mouse.

-- See ergotron’s desk height calculator to find the correct working height for you.
+- You can check ergotron’s desk height calculator to find the correct working height for you.

-- Review our accessory catalogue for examples of keyboard trays, specialty keyboards and mice.
+- Review our ergonomic equipment and accessories purchasing guides for examples of keyboard trays, specialty keyboards and mice.

 - Intermittently mouse on the left.
 This will help to even out the load between the right and left hand.